 If the Kilwinning bell harp was made in the 19th century it is very different from the fairy bells, an instrument that was very popular in Britain from the 1870s, and there is no record of bell harp activity earlier in that century.
 So, as an artefact from the 19th century, it must surely be a one-off project of some sort.
 No other instruments like this are known from the 19th century.

-This strange instrument was offered for sale on ebay a few years ago.
+A strange instrument was offered for sale on Ebay a few years ago.
 I wrote a short article about it in FoMRHI.
 (156, December 2021).
 It is in poor condition.

 The plain rectangular box with single wire strings and cut-outs in the lid look like a very typical example of a fairy bells instrument.
 But it has 19 strings whereas most surviving fairy bells have either eight or ten strings.

-The stringing follows the FRAS principle (Forward Reverse Ascending Scale: the strings get progressively shorter and the scale ascends at first from left-right 1 the centre of the instrument and then from right to left, again towards the centre).
+The stringing follows the FRAS principle (Forward Reverse Ascending Scale: the strings get progressively shorter and the scale ascends at first from left-right towards the centre of the instrument and then from right to left, again towards the centre).
 There are 7 strings in a row on the left side and 11 strings in a row on the right side plus one other string by itself (non FRAS principle), also on the right side.
-Like fairy bells but unlike 18th century bell harps and English harps the hitch pins are at the playing end of the instrument.
+Like fairy bells, but unlike 18th century bell harps and English harps, the hitch pins are at the playing end of the instrument.

 In the late 19th century R.W.
-Cook and Co. produced 17-string fairy bells but these were just the 10-string model with the intervening chromatic notes on raised strings in front of the basic 10, and with an overall range of only a tenth.
+Cook and Co. produced 17-string fairy bells but these were just the 10-string model with the intervening chromatic notes on raised strings in front of the basic 10, and with an overall range of only a tenth (see later for photo).
 Nevertheless there are examples of fairy bells with more than 10 strings and a range of more than a tenth: 12, 14 and 16-string instruments exist too.
 But this 19-string instrument is surprising.

 What about the string on the outermost right, with its own wrest pin beneath its own cut-out on the top?
 On some 18th century instruments the longest and lowest note is (surprisingly) on the outermost right side.
 But on this 19-string instrument this outermost right string isn't the longest.
-In the photos the wire for this string doesn't appear to be of a significantly thicker gauge and it is not a wound string.
-This outermost string does not seem to functioning as the lowest in pitch.
-There must be some other reason for its existence.
+In the photos, the wire for this string doesn't appear to be of a significantly thicker gauge and it is not a wound string.
+This outermost string does not seem to function as the lowest in pitch so there must be some other reason for its existence.

 The playing area: a soundboard in two sections and with simple design from drilled holes.